Sharvari-Mohite20/blinkit-sales-analysis-dashboard/README.md

 # Blinkit Sales Analysis Dashboard

-An interactive Power BI dashboard built to analyze Blinkit's sales performance, outlet operations, product distribution, and customer ratings through dynamic visualizations and business intelligence techniques.
+This is my first Power BI project, created to explore sales data and build an interactive business intelligence dashboard.
+The dashboard analyzes Blinkit's sales performance, outlet operations, product distribution, and customer ratings using dynamic visualizations, DAX, and Power BI features.

-Project Overview
+# Project Overview

-This project showcases an interactive "Blinkit Sales Analysis Dashboard" developed in - "Power BI" to analyze sales performance, outlet operations, product distribution, and customer ratings.
-The dashboard enables users to explore key business metrics through dynamic visuals and interactive filters, helping uncover valuable insights for decision-making.
+The goal of this project was to transform raw sales data into meaningful insights through an interactive dashboard.
+It allows users to monitor key business metrics, compare outlet performance, analyze product categories, and explore sales trends using filters and visualizations.
+This project helped me strengthen my skills in data modeling, DAX, dashboard design, and data visualization in Power BI.

 # Objectives :